ktos/Mokosh/README.md

 Runs the OTA update based on the configuration to the specified version.

 ### SpiffsConfig.h
 Is handling saving and reading config from `config.json` file.
+Configuration for the application is saved in the SPIFFS in `data/` directory, in the file `config.json`.

+Configuration is used to set MQTT broker, port, OTA update server address and similar information.

 The configuration system is currently tightly coupled to the Chione project, and will be overhauled in the near future.